software-assignments-fall2021/project-proposal-sneaky-seven/README.md

 2. To use actual bank account, modify your env to ```'development'``` in .env file of your directory
 3. You may encounter an SSL certificate error.
 To solve this error, follow [this post](https://stackoverflow.com/questions/50236117/scraping-ssl-certificate-verify-failed-error-for-http-en-wikipedia-org).

+### Justification for scope
+This project is stackable in nature, meaning that we can make it easier or more complex depending on the progress.

+I envision the frontend will have two pages, one for users to input their bank account information and the other one for displaying transactions and customize their categories.
+This is the basic functionality.
+To make it more complex, we can add other navigation tabs that can navigate to other functionalities, like investment, savings, and etc.

+For the backend, it could be as simple as querying remote APIs.
+If we want it to be more performant, we can add the background scheduler as I described in the implementation section.
+Background scheduler periodically pings remote servers to update the database.
+Once users make query, we can directly return whatever is in the database to them, without having API query delay.